openebs-archive/openebs-docs/docs/rancher.md

 - Use Rancher dashboard and enable the helm stable from Catalogs.
 - Launch **openebs** from Catalog Apps.
 - Add storage class.
-In storage class provide details such as Name, provisoner, parameter and so on.
+In storage class provide details such as Name, Provisoner and Parameters.

 ```
    Example: